Even with 25-50% percentile grades

 SHE NEVER VOLUNTEERED

-Kate, without any volunteer hours or extracurricular activities, got accepted by every top 25 ranked university to which she applied.
+Kate, without any volunteer hours or formal extracurricular activities, got accepted by every top 25 ranked university to which she applied.
 We reframed her hobbies—which she initially thought were insignificant—showing her new and more compelling angles to them.

 SHE OVERCAME LOW GRADES